oroinc/documentation/commerce/user_guide/getting_started/common_actions/import.rst

 --------------------

-To streamline adding a large bulk of items, like customer information, products, prices or inventory information, you can import the bulk details from a .csv file.
+To streamline adding a massive bulk of items, like customer information, products, prices or inventory information, you can import the bulk details from a .csv file.

 1. Navigate to the list of items that you would like to import your data into.